f1sherman/f1sherman.github.io/_posts/2014-12-27-setting-up-my-blog-using-jekyll-and-github-pages.markdown

 That's It!
 ==========

-Wow, that felt like a lot of work.
+Wow, that felt like a lot of work but I had a lot of fun putting this together.
 Hopefully other folks with blogs (or that want to set one up) find this useful.
-I had a lot of fun putting this together and am optimistic that I'll stay on track to get more posts up in 2015.
+Questions?
+Any other related tips or info?
+Leave a comment below!
 Thanks for reading!

 [custom-domain]:        https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/
 [disqus]:               https://disqus.com/